 You should register as soon as possible after you have met one of the UI tax liability requirements (see below).
-When you register, DUI will make an official determination of whether your business is liable.
+When you register, OUI will make an official determination of whether your business is liable.
 If so, they'll assign you a Kentucky employer identification number (KEIN).

 To register on paper, use Form UI-1, Application for Unemployment Insurance Employer Reserve Account.
 Blank forms are available for download from the Employer Account Registration section of the KEWES website.

 The first three listed items are effectively the same rules that apply for liability under FUTA.
-Therefore, if you're liable under FUTA, you're likely liable for Kentucky UI taxes, and vice versa.
+So, if you're liable under FUTA, you're likely liable for Kentucky UI taxes, and vice versa.

 One piece of good news is that state UI tax payments generally can be credited against your FUTA taxes.
 However, Kentucky borrowed federal funds to pay UI benefits in the wake of the Great Recession.
 The state is still in the process of paying back that loan.
-Therefore, the amount of state UI taxes that currently can be credited against FUTA taxes is lower than it otherwise would be.
+So, the amount of state UI taxes that currently can be credited against FUTA taxes is lower than it otherwise would be.
 You can find more details on the FUTA Offset page of the KEWES website.